mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Liffa!"

-I stood in the darkness with the snow falling on a Ziyu that rose tall above the ongoing reconstruction of the Great Pavilion.
-My hand perched firmly over the lever that connected me to hae, sure of it
+I stood in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the ongoing reconstruction of the Great Pavilion.
+My hand perched firmly over the lever that connected me to hae, sure of its urgency.

 "Liffa!"
 I screamed hysterically into the microphone, but I knew that thi could not hear me across such a distance.
 Holrag had undoubtedly given up on hae, but I couldn't do that.